© John Wiley & Sons Ltd

-Oxford Style Manual should be used for Endnotes and Bibliography.
+APA style should be used for in-text citations and the bibliography.
 Examples can be found towards the end of these guidelines.

 Optimising Your Title and Abstract

-Many students and researcher looking for information online will use search engines such as Google, Yahoo! or similar.
+Many students and researchers looking for information online will use search engines such as Google, Yahoo! or similar.
 By optimizing your title and abstract, you will increase the chance of someone finding it.
 This in turn will make it more likely to be viewed and/or cited in another work.
-In order to optimise your abstract, we recommend you
+In order to optimise your abstract, we recommend you:

-• Ensure the key phrases for your article’s topic appear in the title and abstract e.g. ‘postcolonial history.’
+- Ensure the key phrases for your article’s topic appear in the title and abstract e.g. ‘Early Modern Era’

 Genocide and Holocaust Consciousness in Australia

 Ever since the British colonists in Australia became aware of the disappearance of the indigenous peoples in the 1830s, they have contrived to excuse themselves by pointing to the effects of disease and displacement.
 Yet although ‘genocide’ was not a term used in the nineteenth century, ‘extermination’ was, and many colonists called for the extermination of Aborigines when they impeded settlement by offering resistance.
 Consciousness of genocide was suppressed during the twentieth century – until the later 1960s, when a critical school of historians began serious investigations of frontier violence.
 Their efforts received official endorsement in the 1990s, but profound cultural barriers prevent the development of a general ‘genocide consciousness’.
 One of these is ‘Holocaust consciousness’, which is used by conservative and right-wing figures to play down the gravity of what transpired in Australia.
 These two aspects of Australian public memory are central to the political humanisation of the country.

 This article appears on the first page of results on Google for ‘holocaust consciousness Australia.’

 Poorly Optimized Title / Abstract